 Vana is a valuable team player because of her knowledge, versatility, and CVA Level II Training.
 She is our Head Vet Tech, has experience as receptionist & kennel attendant, and has been with us for 25 years.

-Tara has been our part-time technician with a CVA Level 1 Certificate.
+Tara is our full-time technician with a CVA Level 1 Certificate and receptionist.

-She's also working towards a degree at Tarrant County College.
+She's also working towards her degree at Tarleton State University.

 Elizabeth has a CVA Level 1 certification and is currently a